qubitdigital/qubit-sdk-ios/README.md

 >
 > **Other Data Types** here represent `system version` and `system name` of the devices that use the SDK.

-The SDK collects metadata automatically, but it also has access to any data that you chose to implement.
+The SDK collects metadata about the device (such as the application version and iOS version) automatically.
-This way, the SDK has access to all the data that you put into the `QubitSDK.sendEvent()` calls.
+It also collects any additional data that you chose to implement, which means data passed through `QubitSDK.sendEvent()` calls.
 This level of access is reflected in the `NSPrivacyAccessedAPITypeReasons` key via the `CA92.1` value.

 > **IMPORTANT**